Our Environment

 - No burning to clear land for new developments or to re-plant existing developments.

-- Pilgrim’s UK has conducted a series of trials to support the reformulation of its pigs’ diets and source practical alternatives to soy where possible.
-EU and UK grown alternative proteins are used across all of Pilgrim’s UK’s diet formulations as part of extensive R&D programs.
+- The Pilgrim’s Europe Pork business has conducted a series of trials to support the reformulation of its pigs’ diets and source practical alternatives to soy where possible.
+EU and UK grown alternative proteins are used across all of company diet formulations as part of extensive R&D programs.

 - We are members of the UK Round Table for Sustainable Soya and the Round Table on Responsible Soy (RTRS), signatories of the UK Soy Manifesto and Cerrado Manifesto Statement, supporters of the Amazon Soy Moratorium, and founding partners of the Soy Transparency Coalition.
 We also work closely with non-governmental organizations (NGOs) and advisory groups to educate and inform policy makers across the globe.